 What Happens When This Integrates with Data Cloud

-The longer-term governance risk isn’t the Cimulate integration in isolation.
-It’s what happens when Cimulate’s behavioral AI gets absorbed into Data Cloud’s Identity Resolution and Calculated Insights pipelines.
+The governance risk isn’t the Cimulate integration in isolation.
+It’s what happens when Cimulate’s behavioral AI gets absorbed into Data Cloud’s Identity Resolution and Calculated Insights pipelines, which is exactly where Salesforce is taking it.

 Data Cloud’s architecture is designed to unify behavioral signals across touchpoints into a Unified Individual profile.
-That’s the product’s core value.
-But it also means that behavioral data Cimulate processed in a relatively contained commerce context could become part of a much broader cross-channel identity graph.
+Cimulate’s shopper-intent models, now feeding Agentforce Commerce, generate exactly the kind of behavioral signal that Data Cloud is built to ingest.
+Behavioral data Cimulate processed in a relatively contained commerce context is now a candidate for a much broader cross-channel identity graph.
 The consent basis that covered Cimulate’s original processing may not cover that expanded use.

 The architecture decision that matters here: if your org is planning to connect Cimulate-derived behavioral models to Data Cloud Data Streams, that connection should go through a consent and purpose-limitation review before it goes through a technical integration review.
 Most teams do it in the wrong order.